Azure/PSRule.Rules.Azure-quickstart/README.md

 This repository includes:

-- Starter Azure Resource Manager templates and parameter files.
+- **Azure Templates** &mdash; Starter Azure Resource Manager (ARM) templates and parameter files.
+  - Use the files in the `template/` folder if you are used ARM templates to deploy resources.
-- Starter Azure Bicep deployments and test files.
+- **Azure Bicep** &mdash; Starter Azure Bicep deployments and test files.
+  - Use the files in the `bicep/` folder if you are used Bicep deployments and modules to deploy resources.
-- GitHub Actions workflow to check Azure Infrastructure as Code.
+- **GitHub Actions** &mdash; Starter workflow for checking Azure Infrastructure as Code (IaC).
+  - Use the files in the `.github/workflows/` to check your Azure IaC with GitHub Actions.
+  - The `ms-analyze.yaml` file can be ignore or removed as this will not execute outside this repoistory.
+- **Azure Pipelines** &mdash; Comming soon.

 ## Support